-Baltimore County firefighters remind residents to check the batteries in their smoke and carbon monoxide alarms when Daylight Saving Time returns this Sunday, March 8.
+Baltimore County firefighters remind residents to check the batteries in their smoke and carbon monoxide alarms when Daylight Saving Time ends this Sunday, November 1.

 Firefighters across the nation suggest that residents check alarm batteries twice a year – in the spring and fall, at the same time we reset our clocks.
-This year, we "spring forward" to Daylight Saving Time at 2 a.m., Sunday, March 8.
+This year, we "fall back" to Daylight Saving Time at 2 a.m., Sunday, November 1.

 Smoke alarms are the single most important means of preventing house and apartment fire death.
 They provide an early warning signal if there is a fire so you can escape.
 Most hardware and home supply stores carry them.